mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 You may have deduced that this conflict wasn't really about the code.
 The code had legitimate issues, but they were clearly solvable by teammates who were able to communicate effectively.

-It was an unpleasant experience, but one I'm glad for because it caused me to reevaluate and improve my approach to reviews.
+It was an unpleasant experience, but one I'm glad for in retrospect.
+It caused me to reevaluate my approach to reviews and identify areas I could improve.

 Below, I share techniques that will reduce your chances of running into a similarly undesirable outcome in your code reviews.
-Finally, I'll return to Mallory and explain why my original techniques were backward and why Bob's were quietly brilliant.
+I'll return to Mallory later and explain why my original techniques were backward and why Bob's were quietly brilliant.

 # Techniques